BobbyDusk/vg_data/README.md

 # Video Game Data Tools and Providers

-If you know any data tools or data providers for the video game industry missing from this list, you can create an issue in the top left corner.
+If you know any data tools or data providers for the video game industry missing from this list, you can create an issue or a pull request in the top left corner.

 |Name|Pricing|Platform(s)|Description|
 |---|---|---|---|